gaidardzhiev/tortoise/readme.md

 - NOT operation inverts bits in R1 correctly.
 - The program halts after executing all instructions.

-The log shows values before and after each logical operation matching the expected results, confirming that both the assembler and CPU emulator are working correctly.

-The final machine code is successfully assembled into a binary file and loaded into the emulator memory, where instructions execute as intended.
+The log provides a detailed record of register values before and after each logical operation, demonstrating conformity with the expected results and thereby validating the correct functionality of both the assembler and the CPU emulator.
+The compiled machine code is successfully assembled into a binary file, which is subsequently loaded into the emulator's memory where the instructions execute as intended.

 ## Extending TORTOISE